 FAQs

-• Yes.
+Yes.
 We are committed to making our school as broadly accessible as possible through tuition discount awards that are as generous as we can make them.
-To be clear, a tuition assistance program is absolutely essential to our mission of serving the common good and to our purpose of providing a viable choice for Teton Valley families.
+A healthy tuition assistance program is absolutely essential to our mission of serving the common good and and the families of Teton Valley families.

-Our ability to offer game-changing tuition assistance that puts a Tetons West education within reach is dependent on our philanthropic and grant-based fundraising.
+Our ability to offer tuition assistance that puts a Tetons West education within reach is dependent on our philanthropic fundraising.
+A school devoted not to individual benefit but to the common good asks every member of our community to do what they can to make this experience accessible for others.

-Families applying for tuition assistance will be asked to submit an application that is typical for such programs, the National Association of Independent Schools’ (NAIS) School and Student Services (SSS) form, for instance.
+Families applying for tuition assistance will be asked to submit an application that is typical for such programs.

-1. A site – As an experiential, outdoor-oriented, and active learning program with aspirations for a close and supportive community, the site we are looking for will accommodate both indoor and outdoor learning, shop and studio spaces, and a space for community gathering.
-We are looking for at least 4000 sqft with a bit of acreage, parking, and easy access from anywhere in Teton Valley.
+A site – As an experiential, outdoor-oriented, and active learning program with aspirations for a close and supportive community, the site we are looking for will accommodate both indoor and outdoor learning, shop and studio spaces, a space for community gathering, and acreage to run horses.
+We are looking for at least 4000 sqft with at least 10 acres, parking, and easy access from anywhere in Teton Valley.
 We are also looking for a site that will allow us to grow as our program and our enrollment expand.

-3. Cofounders and Collaborators – We are looking for creative talent to help lift Tetons West off the ground.
+Cofounders and Collaborators – We are looking for creative talent to help lift Tetons West off the ground.
 If it is you, you’ve got the time, vision, and determination to help build an exceptional high school from scratch.
 We have a detailed educational plan in place, but collaborative design is part of our model, so there are rich opportunities to dream, design, and create a shared Tetons West reality.
-There is a lot of work, tight timeframes, no guarantee of success, and currently it is all volunteerism.
-That could change with the work we do to generate seed funding and co-founder stipends.
+There is a lot of work to be done, tight timeframes, no guarantee of success, and, currently, it is all volunteerism.
+Our start up model includes founder and co-founder stipends for the work it takes to launch, but we don’t have that money yet.

-• For our first year of operations, we intend to admit a pioneering class of 16 ninth grade students.
-In the preceding spring, we will hire 5 teaches and 3 administrators, all of whom will teach classes.
-For year two we will promote the ninth grade students to tenth grade and again admit 16 new ninth grade students, and so on until we reach year four with 64 students in 4 classes, 9th through 12th grade.
+For our first year of operations, we intend to admit a pioneering class of 16 ninth grade students.
+In the preceding spring, we will hire 5 teachers and 3 teacher–administrators, For year two we will promote the ninth grade students to tenth grade and again admit 16 new ninth grade students, and so on until we reach year four with 64 students in 4 classes, 9th through 12th grade.
 We will also fill out our faculty and administration year by year until we have a full contingent of 17 employees, including teachers, administrators, and staff.

 We will start with our core academic subjects and we will build in the rest of our program as we are able to develop our space and our faculty.